...

 The proposed Civil partner visa is suitable for you if you are outside of the UK, already engaged, and want to join your UK-settled legal partner to marry within 6 months of arrival in the UK.
 You must meet the financial requirements.

-If you need immediate and personalised assistance with your visa application you can contact us at 02033844389.
+If you need immediate and personalised assistance with your visa application you can contact our Immigration solicitors at 02033844389.

 "*" indicates required fields